hossamalsankary/AWS-High-availability-e-commerce-application-deployed-using-Terraform/terraform-deploy-high-availability-web/REDME.md

 **
-# Deploy Infrastructure as Code using Terraform
+# **Deploy** Infrastructure as Code using Terraform
-####  Deploy Infrastructure as Code we will deploy a dummy  web store application (This is a sample e-commerce application built for learning purposes.) to the Apache Web Server running on an EC2 instance. [app_src ](https://github.com/kodekloudhub/learning-app-ecommerce)
+####  Deploy Infrastructure as Code we will deploy a dummy  web store application (This is a sample e-commerce application built for learning purposes.) to the Apache Web Server running on an EC2 instance. [e-commerce application ](https://github.com/kodekloudhub/learning-app-ecommerce)
  <img src="https://github.com/udacity/nd9991-c2-Infrastructure-as-Code-v1/blob/master/supporting_material/AWSWebApp.jpeg" alt="Permissions" align="right" />

 ## Content